cap-js/docs/java/getting-started.md

 ```sh
 cds init <PROJECT-ROOT> --add java
 ```
+Afterwards, switch to the new project by calling `cd <PROJECT-ROOT>`.
+All following steps need to executed from this directory!

 ::: tip
 You can call `cds help init` for more information on the available options.
 :::

 ### Add a Sample CDS Model